 - Citrus twist: Add a bit of orange zest or a splash of orange liqueur for a chocolate-orange version.

 - Nutty version: Stir in chopped hazelnuts or almonds for extra crunch and flavor.
+Even peanut butter or any nut butter would really pair well with this ice cream.

 - Espresso kick: Mix in a teaspoon of instant espresso powder to bring out the depth of the chocolate.